ihr-it-projekt/DayZModsInfo/GlobalConfigs/CurrencyConfig.md

 {
-    "version": "2", // never change this, internal version number "isInitialized": 1, // never change this, internal version number "currencyValues": {}, // deprecated, will removed in future "useMoneyFromLBMasterATM": 1, // deprecated, will removed in future "currencies": [
+    "version": "2", // never change this, internal version number "isInitialized": 1, // never change this, internal version number "currencyValues": {}, // deprecated, will be removed in the future "useMoneyFromLBMasterATM": 1, // deprecated, will be removed in the future "currencies": [
         {
-            "uniqueName": "default", // unique name of the currency, one currency must be default.
-Otherwise can it lead to problems
+            "uniqueName": "default", // unique name of the currency; one currency must be marked as 'default'.
+Otherwise, it can lead to problems.
-            "displayName": "Ruble", // display name of the currency "currencyValues": { // Currency values for the your currencies "Money_Ruble50": 50, // "ItemName": ITEM VALUE // Attention the Typename is key sensitive "Money_Ruble1": 1,
+            "displayName": "Ruble", // display name of the currency "currencyValues": { // currency values for your currencies "Money_Ruble50": 50, // "ItemName": ITEM VALUE // Attention: the Typename is case-sensitive "Money_Ruble1": 1,
                 "Money_Ruble2": 2,
                 "Money_Ruble5": 5,